Alec P. Rhodes

 About Me

-Prior to arriving at the University of Wisconsin-Madison, I received my PhD in sociology from Ohio State University.
-My undergraduate degrees are from Hobart and William Smith Colleges in Geneva, NY.
+Prior to arriving at Purdue, I was a Postdoctoral Scholar at the University of Wisconsin’s Institute for Research on Poverty.
+I received my PhD from Ohio State University and my BA degrees from Hobart and William Smith Colleges.

 Interests

-• Inequality, Poverty, & Mobility
+• Inequality, Poverty & Mobility

 • Economic Sociology

-• Credit, Wealth, & Debt
+• Credit, Wealth & Debt

 • Work and Labor Markets